Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Medicines are key to treating Parkinson’s.
-You may be prescribed one or more medicines.
+Medicines are key to treating Parkinson disease.
+You may be prescribed 1 or more medicines.
 Be sure you know the names of your medicines and when and how to take them.
 Ask your healthcare provider what side effects you might expect.
-Also ask if you should avoid eating certain foods or drinking alcohol.
+Also ask if you should not eat certain foods or drink alcohol.

 Types of medicines*